It’s that time of the year again … May always brings back the memory of Mount Everest.

 In 2004, inspired by the movie “Touching the Void”, I had this daydream of climbing Mount Everest.
-Yet, growing up a book nerd in Beijing, I never expected I would really climb this mountain one day.
+Yet, growing up an unathletic book nerd in Beijing, I never expected that I would really climb this mountain one day.

 Six years later, when I finally started hiking towards Everest Base Camp, I was considered, by almost everyone on my team, the least likely person to succeed.
 I was the smallest, the weakest, and the slowest.
 Yet, among 4 women on my team, I was the only one who summited.
 Among our team of 25, only 16 made it to the summit.